Footprints in the Sand

 Secondly, the footprint is actually two encodings side by side: JESUS (the 'hindfoot' and 'midfoot'), alongside SECOND COMING (the 'forefoot').
 This shown below.

-So the first eighteen words can be read JESUS' SECOND COMING or simply as the two statements side by side, as in JESUS/SECOND COMING.
+So the first eighteen words can be read JESUS' SECOND COMING or simply as the two statements side-by-side, as in JESUS/SECOND COMING.
 Isn't it beautifully appropriate that the first encoded word should be 'Jesus'?

 If we look more carefully at the footprint we can see further ridges and contours on its sole.

 Notice how JESUS and THE MESSIAH stem from either end of the original footprint, a common feature of the code.
-In fact first and last words of each testament and the entire NIV Bible are encoded by this method.
+In fact the first and last words of each testament and the entire NIV Bible are encoded by this method.
 The encoding THE MESSIAH also begins along with the second verse of Genesis.
 Consistently found features such as this indicate design, rather than randomness.

 The word JESUS neatly bisects to reveal more of the message.